Boston Children's Hospital

 Quality of Research

 The quality of the research done by Children's Hospital and Boston Medical Center faculty is especially impressive.
-During the ten years from 2002 through 2011, when we last surveyed, researchers from Children's published 12 times more papers in the top three basic science journals than any other pediatric program, and 2.4 times more than the top 20 ranked pediatric programs combined!
+During the ten years from 2006 through 2015, researchers from Children's published more than 7 times as many papers in the top three basic science journals than any other pediatric program, and 2.4 times more than the top 20 ranked pediatric programs combined!
 The proportion of papers published in the top 30 basic science journals exceeded all the Boston 'adult' hospitals, and all medical schools (including their basic science departments), except for Stanford.
 Indeed, when the 2006-2015 of the full-time faculty at the Whitehead Institute (17 members) and the top 17 faculty researchers at Boston Children’s Hospital are compared, the Children’s faculty published 13.9% of their papers in Cell, Science or Nature, while the Whitehead faculty proportion was only 4.6%.
 Similarly, in clinical research, BCRP researchers published 2.6 times more papers in the top three clinical journals (New England Journal of Medicine, JAMA and Lancet) than the next best pediatric program.
 Indeed, at Boston Medical Center 3.3% of pediatric papers during 2006 to 2015 appeared in these three journals, compared to an average of just 0.58% for the other top 20 ranked pediatric institutions.
 Thus, by any measure, the quality of the research in the BCRP is world class.

 Research is an active aspect of the residency program as well.
 This is reflected in the high proportion of residents with previous research experience, the enthusiasm of the residents for their journal clubs and their own research, and just by conversations in the hallways or at rounds.
 Many outstanding physician-scientists and general academic researchers serve as attendings and they also help focus on the interplay between science and medicine.